The super nabla operator

 \subsection{A Schur function expansion for applications to power sums}

-We can follow the same procedure outlined in the prior section, but instead use labels giving the Schur expansion in the $\Y$ variables.
-This corresponds to taking labels which form lattice words.
+We can follow the same procedure outlined in the prior section, but instead use labels giving the Schur expansion; this corresponds to taking labels which form lattice words.
 We are immediately led to consider the following subset of multi-labeled $(\gamma, k^n)$-Dyck paths.

 \begin{definition} Let $\gamma$ be a nonempty partition.
-The collection of lattice multi-labeled $(\gamma,k^n)$-Dyck paths with a marked return, denoted by $\RLLD^\gamma_{k^n}$, is the subset of elements $(P,Q,w,m) \in \RLD^{\gamma}_{k^n}$ such that \begin{enumerate} \item The labels $w_1,\dots, w_n$ are tuples of length $k$. \item The words $w_{\star i} =w_{1i}\cdots w_{ni}$ are lattice words.
-We denote the partition associated to this lattice word by $\lambda^i(w)$. \item The top path ends with two east-steps. \item There is a marked row $m$ before the first return of the paths $(P,Q)$. \end{enumerate} \end{definition} We have \begin{proposition} For any $k$ and nonempty partition $\gamma$,
+The collection of lattice multi-labeled $(\gamma,k^n)$-Dyck paths with a marked return, denoted by $\RLLD^\gamma_{k^n}$, is the subset of elements $(P,Q,w,m) \in \RLD^{\gamma}_{k^n}$ such that \begin{enumerate} \item The labels $w_1,\dots, w_n$ are tuples of length $k$. \item The words $w_{\star i} = w_{1i}\cdots w_{ni}$ are lattice words.
+We denote the partition associated to this lattice word by $\lambda^i(w)$. \item The top path ends with two east steps. \item There is a marked row $m$ before the first return of the paths $(P,Q)$. \end{enumerate} \end{definition}